pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Enjoy when you can, and endure when you must."
 --Goethe

 "I became haunted by the mere fact that this is my existence.
 And you gotta live with that.
 And I lived with it for a lot of years, until I sat back and said 'Okay.
 Alright.
-I know what this takes." ... to be haunted to pull out, to extract the guy I am today, because no matter how much you improve, no matter how much yhou change who you are, it's not permanent."
+I know what this takes.' ... to be haunted to pull out, to extract the guy I am today, because no matter how much you improve, no matter how much you change who you are, it's not permanent."
 --David Goggins, on *Huberman*

 "I'm going to teach you how to be vulnerable, because that's the only way you fix yourself."